ekahPruthvi/cynageOS/README.md

 sudo pacman-key --init
 sudo pacman-key --populate
-sudo pacman-key --lsign cachyos <sub>(Possible error in this command ..
-This will not be a problem)</sub>
+sudo pacman-key --lsign cachyos (Possible error in this command ..
+This will not be a problem)

 (For Fakeroot)
 sudo pacman -Sy --needed base-devel